lambdastack/lambdastack/docs/home/howto/KUBERNETES.md

 ## How to run CronJobs

+>NOTE: Examples have been moved to their own repo but they are not visible at the moment.

-1. Follow the previous point using examples/dotnet/Epiaphany.SampleApps/LambdaStack.SampleApps.CronApp
+1. Follow the previous point using examples/dotnet/LambdaStack.SampleApps/LambdaStack.SampleApps.CronApp

 2. Create `cronjob.yaml` file with contents: